Alastair Windsor, 2nd Duke of Connaught and Strathearn

-Alastair Arthur Windsor, 2nd Duke of Connaught and Strathearn (9 August 1914 – 26 April 1943) was a member of the British Royal Family.
+Alastair Arthur Windsor, 2nd Duke of Connaught and Strathearn (9 August 1914 – 26 April 1943) was a member of the British royal family.
 He was the only child of Prince Arthur of Connaught and Princess Alexandra, 2nd Duchess of Fife.
-He was a great-grandson of Queen Victoria through his father and the first great-grandchild of Edward VII through his mother.
+He was a paternal great-grandson and maternal great-great-grandson of Queen Victoria.
 He was also a descendant of Victoria's paternal uncle and predecessor, William IV, through an illegitimate line.

-In 1942, he became the second Duke of Connaught and Strathearn and Earl of Sussex when he inherited his grandfather's title.
-In 1943, at the age of 28, he died of exposure in Canada.
+In January 1942, he became the second Duke of Connaught and Strathearn and Earl of Sussex when he inherited his grandfather's titles.
+Fifteen months later, at the age of 28, he died of exposure in Canada.

-Early life
+Birth and family

 Alastair was born on 9 August 1914 at his parents' home at 54 Mount Street, Mayfair, London (now the Brazilian Embassy).
 His father was Prince Arthur of Connaught, the only son of Prince Arthur, Duke of Connaught and Strathearn, and Princess Louise Margaret of Prussia.
 His mother was Princess Alexandra, 2nd Duchess of Fife, the eldest daughter of Alexander Duff, 1st Duke of Fife, and Louise, Princess Royal.
 Alastair was thus a great-grandchild of Queen Victoria through his father and great-great grandchild of her through his mother.

-Alastair was baptised on 1 September 1914 at his parents' home and his godparents were King George V (his maternal great-uncle and his father's paternal cousin), King Alfonso XIII of Spain (for whom Lord Farquhar, a Lord in Waiting to King George, stood proxy), Queen Alexandra (his maternal great-grandmother), the Duke of Connaught and Strathearn (his paternal grandfather, for whom the Duke's equerry Major Malcolm Murray stood proxy), Princess Louise, Duchess of Argyll (his great-aunt), and Princess Mary (his cousin).
+He was baptised on 1 September 1914 at his parents' home and his godparents were King George V (his maternal great-uncle and his father's paternal cousin), King Alfonso XIII of Spain (for whom Lord Farquhar, a Lord in Waiting to King George, stood proxy), Queen Alexandra (his maternal great-grandmother), the Duke of Connaught and Strathearn (his paternal grandfather, for whom the Duke's equerry Major Malcolm Murray stood proxy), Princess Louise, Duchess of Argyll (his great-aunt), and Princess Mary (his cousin).